close

 Tomb of Theodore Roosevelt in Normandy

-We end the tour by arriving at a magnificent viewpoint over Omaha Beach: the WN 60 point.
-It's a must-see spot to watch the sunset over one of the longest beaches in Normandy.
+We finish the tour by arriving at a magnificent viewpoint on Omaha Beach: the WN 60 point.
+It's a must-see spot to watch the sunset on one of the longest beaches in Normandy.

-This site is familiar to us, as it was the first stop we made during our road trip in the Channel region.
+This site is familiar to us, as it was our first stop during ourroad trip in the Channel region.

 Book my Jeep Willys tour